jasonfyw/orbital-sim/README.md

 ```

 ## Usage
 Once you have the package installed, you’re good to go!
 From here, you can either try out one of the preset configurations that come with the module, or you can delve into creating your own orbital simulation!
+Details for both of these are explained below.

 ### Preset configurations
 ---